 Subcutaneous: For subcutaneous administration into the thigh, upper arm, or abdomen; do not administer IM or IV, or in an insulin infusion pump.
-Absorption rates vary amongst injection sites; be consistent with area used while rotating injection sites within the same region to reduce the risk of lipodystrophy.
+Absorption rates vary amongst injection sites; be consistent with area used while rotating injection sites within the same region to reduce the risk of lipodystrophy or localized cutaneous amyloidosis.
+Rotating from an injection site where lipodystrophy/cutaneous amyloidosis is present to an unaffected site may increase risk of hypoglycemia.
 Insulin degludec should be administered once daily at any time of the day.
 Multidose vials should be used in patients requiring <5 units per day.

 FlexTouch pens: Do not perform dose conversion when using the FlexTouch pen.
 The dose window for both U-100 and U-200 FlexTouch pens show the number of insulin units to be delivered and no conversion is needed.
 U-200 FlexTouch pens do not allow odd numbered dosing of insulin units; patients requiring odd numbered doses should use the U-100 FlexTouch pen.
 Do not dilute or mix insulin degludec with any other insulin formulation or solution; do not transfer from the FlexTouch pen into a syringe for administration.